AI Architecture - Tokenization

 Frequently asked questions

-How do tokens differ across models?
+How do tokens differ across LLM models?

-Why is a 100-word prompt 150 tokens?
+Why is a 100 word prompt 150 tokens?

-How do I count tokens exactly?
+How do I count LLM tokens exactly?

-Use official tokenizers or provider token-count endpoints for exact counts.
+Use official tokenizers or provider token count endpoints for exact counts.
+The OpenAI tiktoken library, Anthropic's token counting endpoint, and the Gemini count tokens API are the canonical sources.
 This visualizer is designed for quick comparison and education, not final billing reconciliation.

-Does tokenization affect quality?
+Does tokenization affect LLM output quality?